Excite Students with Marine Technology!

 The Great Lakes are a great place to explore with underwater robots or "ROVs" (Remotely Operated Vehicles).

-2014 Great Lakes Regional MATE ROV Competition will take place on Saturday, May 17th, at the Plaza Pool in Alpena, Michigan.
+2014 Great Lakes Regional MATE ROV Competition took place on Saturday, May 17th, at the Plaza Pool in Alpena, Michigan.

 Great Lakes Regional Competition FACT SHEET

-This year’s competition theme is EXPLORING THE GREAT LAKES, see
+This year’s competition theme was EXPLORING THE GREAT LAKES, see

 http://www.marinetech.org/missions-specs--scoring/ to start exploring the general competition mission tasks, rules, and specifications.